2020 Dorset Australia Day Awards

 The Dorset Australia Day Awards are presented annually and recognise outstanding individuals/groups that make a real contribution and difference to our community.
-Nominations for 2019 will be accepted until 7 December 2018, with the deadline extended!
-Simply click on the links below to download the guidelines and a nomination form.
+Nominations for 2020 will be open in late 2019.
+The links below will be updated when the nomination period opens.

 The Dorset Australia Day Awards are presented at a ceremony normally held at 7 pm on the 25th of January (location varies).
 All community members are welcome to attend.